12 6 9

 Many towns and cities spray parks, pavements, and playgrounds so we can be exposed when going to these areas.
 Many people use pesticides designed for home use to have that ‘perfect lawn and garden’.

-Pesticides can also find it’s way into groundwater through leaching.
+Pesticides can also find their way into groundwater through leaching.
 This is of particular importance to those whose drinking water comes from their well.
 It is for this reason that I choose not to use pesticides in my garden.
 I don’t want it to end up in our well.

 Can Pesticides Cause Harm